subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 | Priors/expectations         |                     Conditional system dynamics  |
 | Hidden belief states        |                     Optional emergent interpretation |

-This point of view can be seen analogous to the development of statistical mechanics in the 19th century, when physicists simplified the analysis of the system by replacing the details of the interaction between atoms by analysis of the energy function created as a result of these interactions, and the dynamics of the system could be understood to be a result of the energy trying to settle to an equilibrium state.

-There are two existing theories in neuroscience that I will talk about in this article, namely the predictive processing framework associated with the phiolospher Andy Clark and the active inference theory associated with the neuroscientist Karl Friston.
-Clark's exposition of the predictive processing framework is qualititive in nature, and is based on changing dynamical states of the perception neurons in the brain.
-We will show that this theory has a good correspondence to diffusion/EBM models, and the dynamics of the system can be captured by means of Langevin sampling.
-Friston's theory on the other hand comes with a detailed mathematical framework based on Bayesian statistics and the concept of hidden belief states in the brain (in addition to the perception states).
-We will see that hidden states are not a necessity when modeling the brain using energy functions, as long as the energy function is complex enough to capture the system dynamics.
-Hence the hidden states can introduced as explanatory constructs rather than fundamental variables in the theory.

-Modern generative AI has been built on the transformer architecture, and these models exhibit a number of properties that are human like in their ability to understand and synthesize images and text data.
-This raises the question of whether we have discovered something fundamental about the neural circuitry in biological brains that it shares in common with these AI architectures.
-Since no such evidence has been found, my objective in this articles is to point out that perhaps artificial neural networks are not modeling the micro-circuitry of the brain. that there are alternative AI models that are based on the princples of physics, more specifically statistical mechanics and thermodynamics, and these are more plausible models for the brain.
-In [Part 3](https://github.com/subirvarma/GeneralCognitics/blob/main/_posts/2026-02-13-statmech3.md) I discussed generative AI models whose operation is driven by their energy function.
-I pointed out that traditional ANNs can serve as models for the energy function, and this in turn arises as a result of interactions between nodes, very much like in a spin glass model from physics.
-However, unlike for spin glasses, we ignored the interconnection topology, and by focusing on the energy function instead, the analysis of the system was simplified.

-Can such a system serve as a model for the brain?
-The topology of the inter-connections in brains, called the connectome, is too complex to comprehend even using the latest advances.
-However if the functioning of the brain is determined by its energy function, and furthermore if ANNs such as transformers can serve as good models for the brain's energy function, then it provides an alternative way by which the latest advances in ANNs can be used to build models for the brain.
-We started down this path in [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html) by showing how EBM based models can be used to generate images by a process of energy minimization, and in this article we will use it to create a model for perception in brains.
-But brains do much more than perception, they enable us to plan hypothetical scenarios, as well as take actions in the real world.
-We will see that these capabilities are intimately tied to perception so that EBMs models can be used to do these operations as well.
+The idea of modeling the brain using energy functions leads to a simplification that is comparable to that achieved by replacing Newtonian mechanics with statistical mechanics when analyzing a system with a large number of interacting particles.
+In both cases the dynamics of how the system evolves with time can be obtained from the energy function without worrying about the details of the interactions themselves.
+In the cae of the brain the minimum energy states corresponds to perception (for vision) or thoughts (for langauge).
+Hence generative AI systems are imitating the energy function of the brain, not its micro connection architecture.
+But the fact that they work so well shows that a model at the level of energy functions is sufficient to create an artificial brain.

+You may be wondering whether the problam of estimating the billions of parameters of the energy function is any simpler than the problem of figuring out the brain's connectome.
+This does look like a formidable problem, but one that has been solved in the past twenty years with the advances in deep learning systems.
+By using deep learning, we can estimate the energy function parameters by using the brain's output in the form of images and text.

 The theories of neuroscience that I am going to discuss are based on the fundamental idea that in order to survive, living creatures need to create a model for their environment within themselves.
 Consider the simplest kind of life, such as a uni-cellular creatures such as bacteria.
 Their insides are cordoned off from the environment by means of a cell wall (in neuroscience this is referred to as a Markov Blanket) .
 However in order to survive they need information about the outside world so that they can feed themselves for example, and this is obtained by means of sensors on their cell walls.
 The information from these sensors gets converted into a chemical model that the creature uses to move around and get closer to food sources, and this serves as a simple example of a environment model.

 Higher animals such as ourselves face the same problem since our brains are enclosed in the darkness of our skulls and needs to figure out what is happening in the external world.
-It does this by building a model for the world with the help of signals that are coming in through the sensory organs and when we open our eyes, it is the output of this model that we see in front of us, i.e., it is internally generated.
-The model is connected to the actual world out there, but our perceptions have been designed to help us survive in the world.
-Different creatures build their own models, and in general the sophistication increases with larger brain sizes.
+It does this by building a model for the world with the help of signals that are coming in through the sensory organs and when we open our eyes, it is the output of this model that we see in front of us, i.e., the image that we see is internally generated.
+The model is connected to the actual world out there, but is unique to each creature and been designed to help it survive in the world.
+Different creatures have their own models, and in general the sophistication increases with larger brain sizes.
-Hence our brains are making a best guess of what the external world looks like by using the sparse signals coming in from the sense organs and use that information to generate the world that we see. combining that information with an internal model of the world.
+Hence our brains are making a best guess of what the external world looks like by using the sparse signals coming in from the sense organs and use that information to generate the world that we see.
 There are several theories of how this works, and we will consider a couple of them:

 - Predictive Processing: This is a qualitative framework of how the brain works and its main proposal is that the brain's model is predictive.
 Hence the brain is not just modeling the state of the world as it exists at any instant, but does prediction, i.e., it forecasts what the world might look like in the future.
 How far into the future the prediction is done depends on the animal in question, humans excel at this and can do long term prediction, while most other animals can predict at most a few steps into the future.
-- Active Inference: This is closely related to the Predictive Processing framework and also proposes that are perceptions are internally generated by the brain in reponse to perceptive signals coming in from outside.
+- Active Inference: This is closely related to the Predictive Processing framework and also proposes that our perceptions are internally generated by the brain in reponse to signals coming in from outside.
 However unlike Predictive Processing, Active Inference models the internal states in the brain that are doing the generation, and it does so by using a mathematical framework based on Bayes Rule, and the principle of minimization of variational free energy.